 Is ParaMeds a Reasonable Source of Work at Home Income

-ParaMeds is a US based company that has been recently generating a lot of buzz in the work at home community.
+ParaMeds is a US-based company that has been recently generating a lot of buzz in the work at home community.
 Although the information provided on the company’s official website is a little vague, basically what ParaMeds does is work with insurance companies to retrieve all sorts of information.
 A lot of this information is retrieved via the phone, which is where freelance contractors come into play.
 (See my post, List of Genuine Work at Home Data Entry Jobs – Updated for more great jobs like this one that are home-based too!)

 What You’d be Doing